BENcao318/Leetcode/README.md

 # Leetcode
-Solutions with optimal algorithms for performance
+Solutions with optimal algorithms for program performance.